 10. Comino Island (Top thing to do in Malta)

 Malta is made up of 3 islands, and the smallest of the islands is Comino, situated between Malta and Gozo.
 It’s incredibly remote and beautiful, with wild nature and very few people living there.
 Its name means ‘cumin’, and you’ll see the flowering plant growing all over the island, as well as many other wildflowers and herbs.
 Go hiking across the rocky and wild landscapes.
 There are no proper roads, and the secluded feel can make you feel like the only person in the world!

 What to visit on Comino

 - Santa Maria Caves.
 Malta really has it all: Caribbean-style beaches, turquoise lagoons, and even beautiful caves!
-The Santa Maria Caves are a famous spot for snorkeling; it’s a unique spot where a variety of marine life live.
-The journey to get there is interesting too, as you have to pass through a cave tunnel from Santa Maria Bay.
+The Santa Maria Caves are a famous spot for snorkeling; it’s a unique spot where a variety of marine life lives.
+The journey to get there is interesting, as you have to pass through a cave tunnel from Santa Maria Bay.